-Hailing from Anchorage AK, Carrie Laxson grew up exploring and observing her backyard wilderness in America’s last frontier.
-In 2010 Carrie earned her B.A. in Biology from Whitman College after completing extensive research work on physiological adaptations of sharks to the deep ocean.
-She presented her research findings at the 12th Deep-sea Biology Symposium in Iceland and published her work soon after moving to Fort Collins, CO.
+Hailing from Anchorage AK, Carrie grew up exploring the great expanses of wilderness located a step out her back door.
+She is an avid outdoors woman and has led numerous backpacking expeditions and participated in multiple International Search and Rescue Conferences.
+In 2010 Carrie earned her B.A. in Biology from Whitman College after completing extensive research on physiological adaptations of sharks to the deep ocean.
+She presented her research findings at the 12th Deep-sea Biology Symposium in Iceland and published her work soon after moving to Colorado.

-In her free time, Carrie is a passionate mountain biker and currently serves as Assistant Patrol Director for Diamond Peaks Mountain Bike Patrol.
+In her free time, Carrie is a passionate mountain biker, runner, hiker, backpacker, climber, and skier.

-- Colorado Parks & Wildlife, Provisionally licensed wildlife rehabilitator with the Rocky Mountain Raptor Program
+- Colorado Parks & Wildlife, Licensed wildlife rehabilitator with the Rocky Mountain Raptor Program

 - Fully trained educational raptor handler